 Voluntary termination clauses in car finance agreements are there to protect consumers.
 But there’s no doubt that some borrowers will exploit the clause to allow early cancellation of a PCP or HP if the numbers are favourable.

-Although voluntary termination provides a safety net for consumers, it loses the finance company money.
+Although voluntary termination provides a safety net for consumers, it generally loses the finance company money.
 Usually, you haven’t paid off enough to cover your car’s depreciation, so the finance company is taking back a car which is worth less than the outstanding finance amount.

-Understandably, finance companies do not like this exploitation one bit.
+Understandably, finance companies do not like this one bit.
 But there is nothing they can do to stop it as the law protects termination rights.

 There is a lot of confusion about voluntary termination, and that suits the finance companies just fine.